mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 49 - Caches/readme.md

 2. Unit test all your invalidation scenarios.
 Experience shows we face them in an incremental way.

-3. Look for a real world cache metaphor and model it.
+3. Look for a real-world cache metaphor and model it.

 # Sample Code